Find issues to work on

 Issue labels

-We use the following issue labels to help manage tasks.
+The Ubuntu Server team regularly triages issues, and we use the following issue labels to help manage them.
 If you are looking for certain types of tasks, you can filter the issues list by label.
 The labels are grouped together into the following categories.

 Note that we don’t use the help wanted or good first issue labels.
 All the issues we have can be considered as available for anyone who wants to work on them.